 - A few sentences about the skills and experience you have and how these might be useful to the company

 - See here for an example speculative covering email.

 - Monster – Cover letter advice

-- Under "CVs & Applications" you will find covering letter advice and samples.
+- Under "CV Writing Tips" you will find covering letter advice and samples.

 - National Careers Service – CVs and covering letters